mattbrictson/jess/CONTRIBUTING.md

 * Did you add tests?
 New features or changes in behavior should be tested.
 * Do all tests and RuboCop checks pass?
 Run `bundle exec rake` to be sure.
-* Did you add a CHANGELOG entry?
-All non-trivial PRs need one.

 ## Questions?